 Banks sometimes also perform KYC (Know Your Customers) tools that further annoy customers.
 If you have accounts in different banks, going through different security protocols can be confusing, time-consuming, and frustrating.

-To counter this, you can use blockchain.
+To counter this, you can use the power of blockchain (opens in new tab).
 With it, you can create your digital persona instead of relying on the one made by banks.
 You can also reuse your persona for identification at different institutes and locations, which will allow you to save time and effort.
 You can also customize your avatar, allowing you to create a personalized and accurate digital identity.

 This technique can accelerate identification and validation at the institutional level.
 Through their digital avatars, clients can transfer funds, share data, and perform other bank-related activities such as loans, claims, and drafting.
 Also, since the data stored on blockchain networks is much safer than traditional volumes, fintech organizations prefer it for the software requirements.